 Most riders will choose the most comfortable carbon road bike they can find to get the best of both worlds.
 Carbon is generally lightweight and aerodynamic, but may be hit-or-miss in the comfort department.
 Steel is reliable and comfortable, but loses out in weight and aerodynamics.
 It's up to you.

 Some have hacked this system and choose to ride a recumbent.
 They are known for being both fast and comfortable.
 Ask a recumbent rider, and they’ll present a convincing case.

 A small, but passionate crowd will proudly show you their tubeless tires.
-Their main advantage for long-distance cycling is their ability to handle lower tire pressures, thus providing a more comfortable ride.
-They also self-seal punctures because the goop inside them slowly clogs up the hole.
+Their main advantage for long-distance cycling is their ability to handle lower tire pressures, thus providing a more comfortable ride at a similar rolling resistance.
+They also self-seal minor punctures because the goop inside them slowly clogs up the hole.
 Careful that you pick a good quality tire so you don’t end up seeing too many demonstrations of this self-sealing process on your rides.
 Tubeless tires may also delaminate in time, as the air inside bubbles out through the surface of the tire.
 There’s no easy answer.
 Do your research to find the best balance of pros to cons that fit you best.

 Some do, some don't.
 Everyone is free to travel at their own pace.
 By no means are you obligated to stay with a group, nor must you ride solo.
 If you want someone to talk to and share the draft with, you'll most likely have other riders of similar speed to ride with.
 If you feel like changing the pace or want some alone time, you are always free to speed up, slow down, or take a break.